farmera/sare_grant/study_methods.md

 Throughout this study we have been guided by two empirical questions that are not directly related to the selection of a flight method or to the type of camera used to gather image data.

-* __To what degree may variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral measurements?__
+* __To what degree may variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral measurement?__

-* __Are models based on time-series analysis of acquired multi-spectral imagery predictive of sugarcane yield potential?__
+* __Are models based on time-series analysis of acquired multi-spectral imagery predictive of sugarcane yield?__

 #### Disclaimer

 From the outset we considered that the second question was not likely to be answered unless the data captured was of sufficient quality.
 The first was answerable, we thought, regardless of data capture method.
 It turns out we were wrong.
 Neither of these questions could be answered conclusively using the sort of flight and image capture system originally proposed.
 The specific reasons will be addressed in detail but in brief they are two-fold: a) neither kite nor balloon is able to place a camera in position for sufficient time, under conditions which are sufficiently stable, such that results from one flight can be compared with results from